-- 5. Orientation.
+- a.
+Bays, porches and chimneys and other projections may intrude two feet into side street yard setback; and - b.
+One and two story accessory structures may be sited within five feet of the side street property line. - 4.
+Rear yard setback.
+The rear yard setback shall be a minimum of 20 feet, except for accessory structures, which may be sited to within three feet of the rear property lines. - 5.
+Orientation.
 New home construction on corner lots shall be oriented the same direction as the majority of homes on the street with the longest block frontage. - 6.
 Repealed by Ord.
 1675. - 7.
 Building height. - a.
 Residential structures are limited to 28 feet in height.
-Cupolas and towers shall not exceed 50 feet in height. - b.
-One story accessory structures shall not exceed a height of 15 feet.
+Cupolas and towers shall not exceed 50 feet in height. - One story accessory structures shall not exceed a height of 15 feet.
 For the purposes of this chapter, any one story accessory structure over 15 feet is considered a two story structure. - c.
-Two story accessory structures shall not exceed the maximum height of $\frac{23 \text{ feet as}}{23 \text{ measured per Chapter } 41 \text{ CDC}}$ - d.
+Two story accessory structures shall not exceed the maximum height of 23 feet as measured per Chapter 41 CDC. - d.
 Accessory structures shall not exceed the height of the primary dwelling. - 8.
 Building shapes and sizes.
 No building shall exceed 35 feet in overall width.
 Front facade gables shall not exceed 28 feet in overall width. - 9.
 Roof pitch.
 Roofs shall have a pitch of at least 6:12. - 10.
 Garage access and parking areas. - a.
 Garages shall be accessed from an alley, if present.
 No garage door may face or have access onto a street except when alley access is not available. - b.
 Parking areas. - 1) No residential lot shall be converted solely to parking use. - 2) No rear yard area shall be converted solely to parking use. - 3) When a lot is adjacent to an alley, all parking access shall be from the alley.
 (Ord.
 1614 § 6, 2013; Ord.
 1636 § 23, 2014; Ord.
 1675 § 33, 2018)